'Cultural capital': expanding narrow definitions

 This is about preparing your pupils to live in culturally diverse modern Britain

-Of course, it’s important pupils also have an understanding of 'high' culture such as Dickens, Shakespeare and Mozart.
-But make sure you present this in your curriculum and enrichment as 1 form of culture, with many other forms of culture alongside, of equal value.
+Of course, it’s important pupils have an understanding of 'high' culture such as Dickens, Shakespeare and Mozart.
+But make sure you present this in your curriculum and enrichment as 1 form of culture, alongside many others of equal value.

 Gulshan Kayembe is an independent consultant with extensive experience of school improvement.
 She is passionate about the curriculum and its potential to inspire the best from our learners.
 Gulshan provides training and facilitation in a wide range of areas including teaching and learning and diversity.